-This course is designed to explore the microbial world, studying topics such as pathogenic and non-pathogenic microorganisms, laboratory procedures, identifying microorganisms, drug-resistant organisms, and emerging diseases.
-This course is only available at Holland Medical High.
-Prerequisites: Biology and Chemistry required; a course from the Health Science Career Cluster recommended
+Course #: 08708 Credits: 1 PEIMS #: 13020700 Grades: 11-12 This course is designed to explore the microbial world, studying topics such as pathogenic and non-pathogenic microorganisms, laboratory procedures, identifying microorganisms, drug-resistant organisms, and emerging diseases.
+This course is only available at Holla and Medical High.
+Prerequisites: Biology and Chemistry required Health Science Career Cluster recommended